vsrinivas/fuchsia/docs/development/workflows/testing_faq.md

 A (no networking): Start a QEMU instance (`fx run`), and then *manually* invoke the `runtests` command.

-In the QEMU shell, type in `runtests /pkgfs/packages/scenic_tests/0/test`.
+In the QEMU shell, type in `run-test-component scenic_tests`.
 The argument is a specific directory containing the test executables.

 Note Well!
 Without networking, the files are loaded into the QEMU instance at